StackStorm/st2docs/docs/source/actions.rst

 1. Script should exit with ``0`` status code on success and non-zero on error (e.g. ``1``)
-2. All the log messages should be printed to standard error
+2. All log messages should be printed to standard error

 Action metadata
 ~~~~~~~~~~~~~~~